HTTPX vs AIOHTTP vs Requests: Which to Choose?

 asyncio.run(main())

-First, we have to create a session object, which allows us to send numerous HTTP requests with the same parameters.
-“Async with” closes the session after the block is exited, even if an exception occurs.
-Part of the reason is performance and protection from leaks, the other part is syntactic sugar.
+First, create a session object, which allows us to send numerous HTTP requests with the same parameters.
+Then, “Async with” closes the session after the block is exited, even if an exception occurs.
+This is to increase the performance and protection from leaks.

-“Async with” does the same in the next line.
-We do, however, then use the session object to send a GET HTTP request.
+The “Async with” block does the same in the following line, but we do need to use the session object to send a GET HTTP request.

 Printing outputs is relatively self-explanatory.
 The content object, however, has one main difference – “await”, which freezes that instance of the “fetch” function.
 While that call is frozen, other instances of “fetch” (or other asynchronous functions in general) can be run in parallel.